-On a day-to-day basis, CBSC operates a smart casual dress code.
+On a day-to-day basis CBSC operates a smart casual dress code.
 There are however, occasions where students are required to wear smart business wear.
 This includes internal / external examinations, some trips, leadership events, some visiting speakers, and some careers events.

-Daily Smart / Casual Dress Code Expectations
+Smart Casual Dress Code (normal school days)